-The UK horseracing scene at the minute is probably as vibrant as it’s been for a long time, in terms of the calibre of racing that’s on offer at least.
-The inclusion of races such as the St Leger is one of the driving forces behind why the industry is keeping ticking along.
+British horse racing is probably as vibrant it has ever been in terms of the calibre of racing and prize money that is on offer.
+The presence of key historic races such as the St Leger Stakes is one of the driving forces behind why the industry keeps progressing and thriving.

 Racing fans are in for a treat once again this week as we have yet another top notch four-day racing festival to get to stuck into.
 South Yorkshire is the venue this time around as Doncaster lays on it’s annual St Leger Festival.
 Undoubtedly the track’s major event of the year, expect packed stands on Town Moor as the meeting builds to its Saturday crescendo.

 The St Leger is widely regarded as one of the more challenging races of its class, mainly because of its distance of 1m 6f.
-The race is actually the fifth and final Classic of the season, which includes the 2000 Guineas, 1000 Guineas, Epson Oaks and the Epsom Derby.
+The race is actually the last Classic of the season, which includes the 2000 Guineas, 1000 Guineas, Epson Oaks and the Epsom Derby.

 The British Classic Horse Races